-A. H. Belo's certificate of incorporation and bylaws provide that only its board of directors may from time to time determine the number of directors.
+A. H. Belo's certificate of incorporation and bylaws provide that its board of directors or shareholders may from time to time determine the number of directors.

-Under A. H. Belo's bylaws, a director may be removed only for cause and only by a vote of shareholders representing not less than a majority of the voting power of our outstanding voting stock.
+Under A. H. Belo's bylaws, a director or the entire board of directors may be removed only for cause and only by a vote of shareholders representing not less than a majority of the voting power of our outstanding voting stock.
 A. H. Belo's bylaws further provide that vacant directorships may be filled only by a majority vote of the remaining directors even if the number of the remaining directors does not provide for a quorum.